knudmoeller/berliner-vornamen-daten/README.md

 RDF ([DataCube](http://www.w3.org/TR/vocab-data-cube)) representation of open data on the frequency of given names in Berlin, by year and by district (2012-2014).

+The conversion was done by Knud Möller, http://datalysator.com.

 ## Example Queries